4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 ![root shell-blurred](root%20shell-blurred.png)

-And there's the root flag! :tada:
+And there's the root flag! 🎉